-Cronbach's alpha (or tau-equivalent reliability) is a measure of the relationship between a group of questions.
-The group of questions is called a scale and each question in that group is an item.
-Cronbach's alpha is therefore a measure of the internal consistency of a scale and thus of the strength of its reliability.
+Cronbach's Alpha (or tau-equivalent reliability) is a measure of the relationship between a group of questions.
+The group of questions is called a scale and each question in the group is an item.
+Cronbach's alpha is therefore a measure of the internal consistency of a scale and therefore of the strength of its reliability.

-Cronbach's alpha is the correlation between the answers in a questionnaire.
-Like the correlation coefficient, Cronbach's alpha can take on values between -1 and 1.
-The internal consistency of a test is greater the greater the correlation between items on average.
+Cronbach's Alpha is the correlation between the answers in a questionnaire and can take values between 0 and 1.
+The higher the average correlation between items, the greater the internal consistency of a test.

 Hypotheses often contain variables that cannot be measured directly.
 Variables that are not directly measurable are called latent variables and are, for example, writing ability, intelligence or the attitude toward electric cars.

-In order for latent variables to be made "measurable," a scale is used.
-A scale is a group of questions that are used to collectively measure a latent variable.
+In order to make latent variables "measurable", a scale is used.
+A scale is a group of questions used to collectively measure a latent variable.

 The goal now is that the answers to the different items match well, i.e. correlate highly.
 Each individual question should correlate as highly as possible with every other question.

 If the answers to the questions or items are highly correlated, this is called high internal consistency.
-And it is precisely this internal consistency that Cronbach's alpha measures.
+It is this internal consistency that Cronbach's Alpha measures.

-Reliability indicates how reliably or precisely a questionnaire or test measures a true value.
+Reliability indicates how reliably or accurately a questionnaire or test measures a true value.
 Reliability therefore means how accurately a test can measure a variable.
-The reliability of a test is higher the fewer measurement errors there are.
+The less measurement error there is, the more reliable a test is.

-Cronbach's alpha is thus a measure of the extent to which the group of questions are related to one another and thus provides an estimate of how good or poor the measurement accuracy, known as reliability, of a group of items is.
+Cronbach's Alpha is therefore a measure of the extent to which the group of questions are related to each other and thus provides an estimate of how good or poor the measurement accuracy, known as reliability, of a group of items is.

 In the context of classical test theory, the focus is on the measurement errors that exist when a value is measured.
-In order for Cronbach's alpha to be calculated, two conditions must be met.
+In order to calculate Cronbach's Alpha, two conditions must be met.

 - The error proportions of the items must be uncorrelated, i.e. the error proportion of one item must not be influenced by the error proportion of another item.